Generic Name: triprolidine (trye PROE li deen)

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 Call your doctor if your symptoms do not improve after 7 days, or if you have a fever, rash, or headaches.

 If you need surgery or medical tests, tell the doctor ahead of time if you have taken this medicine within the past few days.

 Store at room temperature away from moisture and heat.
 Do not allow liquid medicine to freeze.

 What happens if I miss a dose?

 Since triprolidine is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.